Your browser version is no longer supported, so you may experience issues while using this site.

 Why do you and your family need life insurance?

-You insure your car in case you're involved in an accident, you insure your home and its contents in case of fire or theft, you even insure your health in case you get sick – why then do only 31% of Australians have some form of Income Protection insurance*?
+You insure your car in case you're involved in an accident, you insure your home and its contents in case of fire or theft, you even insure your health in case you get sick – why then do only 1/3 of the working age population have income-protection cover*?

-Cover for if you can't work, you're injured or you pass away
+Help cover for your family if you can't work due to sickness or injury, or you’re terminally ill, or you pass away

-There are generally three kinds of insurance you can take out to help you keep up your financial commitments if you were sick, injured, or died suddenly.
-They are Income Protection, Accidental Injury and Life Insurance (also known as Death Cover).
+There are generally two kinds of insurance you can take out to help you keep up your financial commitments if you were sick, injured, or died.
+They are Income Protection and Life Insurance.

-When it comes to Life Insurance – also known as Death Cover – you'll probably need to have some hard conversations about the practical importance of being prepared for death.
+When it comes to Life Insurance – you'll probably need to have some hard conversations about the practical importance of being prepared for death.
 You might consider this by yourself or with your family.
-Either way, be practical about what will happen to your finances, and who will take care of them, after you're gone.
+Either way, it is important to consider what could happen to your finances, and who will take care of them, after you're gone.